 Police Bust Oxy Ring In Hancock County – 8 Arrested

-The investigation focused on Michael Clark, 28, of the Silver Lake Road, in Bucksport.
-Drug agents suspected Clark was the ringleader of a group selling a significant amount of the drug in Hancock County.
-As part of the investigation, MDEA agents made a number of undercover purchases of prescription narcotics from members of Clark’s organization.
+The investigation focused on Michael Clark, 28 of Silver Lake Road in Bucksport.
+Drug agents suspected that he was the ringleader of the group.
+During the investigation, MDEA agents made a number of undercover purchases of prescription narcotics from members of Clark’s organization.

-- Brandie Higgins 39, of Bucksport and Ellsworth, charged with Class B trafficking in Schedule W drugs (Oxycodone)
+- Brandie Higgins 39, of Bucksport and Ellsworth, charged with Class B Trafficking in Schedule W drugs (Oxycodone)

-- Joel Allen, 26, of Orland, charged with Class B trafficking in Schedule W drugs (Oxycodone)
+- Joel Allen, 26, of Orland, charged with Class B Trafficking in Schedule W drugs (Oxycodone)

-- Wendy Cassidy, 31, of Bucksport, charged with Class B trafficking in Schedule W drugs (Oxycodone)
+- Wendy Cassidy, 31, of Bucksport, charged with Class B Trafficking in Schedule W drugs (Oxycodone)

-- David Vaughn, 27 of Ellsworth, charged with Class B trafficking in Schedule W drugs (Oxycodone)
+- David Vaughn, 27 of Ellsworth, charged with Class B Trafficking in Schedule W drugs (Oxycodone)

-- Christopher Newcomb, 38, of Bucksport, charged with Class C felony possession of Schedule W drugs (Oxycodone)
+- Christopher Newcomb, 38, of Bucksport, was charged with Class C felony possession of Schedule W drugs (Oxycodone)